 Dry hands can be especially annoying, and sometimes no matter what hand cream or balm you try, your hands keep feeling flaky and itchy.

-To figure out the best treatments, we went to the experts and spoke with dermatologists about the very best hand creams to soothe and moisturize your hands.
+To figure out the best treatments, we went to the experts and spoke with dermatologists about the best hand creams to soothe and moisturize your hands.
 Whether you’re already a hand cream addict or this whole regular moisturizing thing is brand-new territory, our experts have you covered.

 Best hand creams for dry skin